-HIGH CONSERVATION VALUE - MARGAREE & ST. MARY'S RIVER WATERSHED

-HCV ATTRIBUTE Non-clearcut Condition

-OPERATIONAL N MONITORING PROGRAM

-MANAGEMENT To maintain a high level of non-clearcut condition in St. Mary's and

-OBJECTIVE Margaree Watersheds, a nd restoration management

-INDICATOR Each watershed shall have ve minimum 80% of its area (that is managed by

-ondition, and 90% of each watershed shall be

-(i.e. no more than 10% of each watershed will be

-established as a FSC plan itation).

-MONITORING/RE EPORTING FREQUENCY MONITORING STRATEGY
+ніgн co E - MARGAREE & ST. MARY'S RIVER TERSHED HCV ATTRIBUTE RIBUTE Non-clearcut Condition OPERATIONAL MONITORING PROGRAM MANAGEMENT To maintain a high level of non-clearcut condition in St. Mary's and OBJECTIVE Margaree Watersheds, and restoration management INDICATOR Each watershed shall have minimum 80% of its area (that is managed by PHP) in a non-clearcut co ondition, and 90% of each watershed shall be managed for restoration (i.e. no more than 10% of each watershed will be established as a FSC plantation).
+MONITORING/REPORTING FREQUENCY MONITORING STRATEGY Annual

-Annual Monitor non-clearcut condition in each

-watershed to ensure target of minimum 80% is
+Monitor non-clearcut condition in each watershed to ensure target of minimum 80% is met.

-met.

 DATA SOURCES COST AND DIFFICULTY

 The Forest Manager (TFM) Low